money-on-chain/sc-moc-decentralized-exchange/integration-to-TEX.md

 }
 ```

-And that is it, the only thing left to do is to add in the [truffle migrations](https://www.trufflesuite.com/docs/truffle/getting-started/running-migrations) scripts the address to MoC and BPro when deploying YourMintingBproContract and you are done.
+And that is it, the only thing left to do is to add in the [truffle migrations](https://www.trufflesuite.com/docs/truffle/getting-started/running-migrations) scripts the address to MoC and BPro when deploying YourInsertOrder and you are done.
 ​​
 ## Inserting a Sell Order